jayrosen-design/BitBasel-Space-2025/README.md

 This artwork was officially selected and will be launched via **SpaceX in late 2025**, ensuring that its vision of education, conservation, and innovation is etched into the cultural legacy of space.

-> “By preserving SDG-inspired art on the Moon, we affirm our commitment to global progress—across borders, and beyond planets.”

 [ArtWeek](https://www.artweek.com/events/united-states/art-launch/miami/art-impact-polkadot-bitbasel-launch-historic-sdg-art-mission)

 ---